 Pou Auaha / Creative DirectorsJohnson Witehira, James Prier

-Partnering with a local manufacturer, we identified the waste stream from an existing product (one already made from recycled material).
-We then grind this plastic down again for use in the Paku toki and timo.
-While it's a bit harder to design things from a recycled source, the benefits of keeping waste out of our landfill allowed us to stay true to our practice.
+The Paku toki and timo are made robust through engineering-grade nylon.
+Importantly, though, we aren't using virgin plastics.
+Instead, we capture the waste stream from an already recycled product and grind this plastic down for use in our tools.
+While it's a bit harder to design things from a recycled source, the benefits of keeping waste out of our landfill far outweighs anything else.